 Prevention of Wrinkles & Fine Lines

 There are many ways to prevent or reduce the effects of photoaging.
 If avoiding the sun is not possible, it is essential to use sunscreen with an adequate SPF, and wear a hat and/or protective clothing.
-Avoiding smoking, eating a balanced diet and minimizing stress also help skin to look its best.
+Avoiding smoking, eating a balanced diet, and minimizing stress also help the skin to look its best.